-Alcohol interferes with the restorative functions of sleepAugust 15th, 2011 in Health /
+Alcohol interferes with the restorative functions of sleepAugust 15, 2011 in Medicine & Health / Health

 Large amounts of alcohol are known to shorten sleep latency, increase slow-wave sleep, and suppress rapid eye movement (REM) during the first half of sleep.
 During the second half of sleep, REM increases and sleep becomes shallower.
 A study of the acute effects of alcohol on the relationship between sleep and heart rate variability (HRV) during sleep has found that alcohol interferes with the restorative functions of sleep.